MihalkaProMuzon/MihalkaProMuzon/README.md

 ---

-## 🧩 Engineering Background
+🧩 Engineering Background

-Before ML, I worked on complex systems in game development:
+Before ML, I worked on complex client-server systems in game development:

-* Built a custom UI framework with animation system
+Built a custom UI framework with animation system and shader integration Designed client-server architecture and gameplay systems Implemented backend logic, data handling, and interaction flows Optimized systems for real-time performance and low-end hardware
-* Designed performance-critical client-side systems
-* Optimized for real-time interaction and low-end hardware

 This experience shapes how I approach ML today — as part of a system, not in isolation.